List Decoding Algorithm based on Voting in Groebner Bases for General One-Point AG Codes: Abstract

 \section{Abstract}

 We generalize the unique decoding algorithm for one-point AG codes over the Miura-Kamiya $C_{ab}$ curves proposed by \citet*{lee11} to general one-point AG codes, without any assumption.
 We also extend their unique decoding algorithm to list decoding, modify it so that it can be used with the Feng-Rao improved code construction, prove equality between its error correcting capability and half the minimum distance lower bound by \citet{andersen08} that has not been done in the original proposal except for one-point Hermitian codes, remove the unnecessary computational steps so that it can run faster, and analyze its computational complexity in terms of multiplications and divisions in the finite field.
-As a unique decoding algorithm, the proposed one is as fast as the BMS algorithm for one-point Hermitian codes, and as a list decoding algorithm it is much faster than the algorithm by \citet{beelen10}.\\ \textbf{Keywords:} algebraic geometry code, Gr\"obner basis, list decoding\\ \textbf{MSC 2010:} Primary: 94B35; Secondary: 13P10, 94B27, 14G50
+As a unique decoding algorithm, the proposed one is empirically and theoretically as fast as the BMS algorithm for one-point Hermitian codes.
+As a list decoding algorithm, extensive experiments suggest that it can be much faster for many moderate size/usual inputs than the algorithm by \citet{beelen10}.
+It should be noted that as a list decoding algorithm the proposed method seems to have exponential worst-case computational complexity while the previous proposals \citep{beelen10,guruswami99} have polynomial ones, and that the proposed method is expected to be slower than the previous proposals for very large/special inputs.\\ \textbf{Keywords:} algebraic geometry code, Gr\"obner basis, list decoding\\ \textbf{MSC 2010:} Primary: 94B35; Secondary: 13P10, 94B27, 14G50